khaors/geocompr/main.md

 rcl = matrix(c(0, 12, 1, 12, 24, 2, 24, 36, 3), ncol = 3, byrow = TRUE)
 recl = reclassify(elev, rcl = rcl)
 ```

+We will perform several reclassifactions in chapter \@ref(location).

 Raster algebra is another classical use case of local operations.
 This includes adding, subtracting and squaring two rasters.